niuers/Distributed-System-Design-Review/Load Balancer.md

       * Removes the need to install X.509 certificates on each server
    * Check for authentication
    * Smarter routing options
+1. When you use HTTP (layer 7) for both front-end and back-end connections, your load balancer parses the headers in the request and terminates the connection before sending the request to the back-end instances.
+1. ELB: When you use HTTP/HTTPS, you can enable sticky sessions on your load balancer.
+A sticky session binds a user's session to a specific back-end instance.
+This ensures that all requests coming from the user during the session are sent to the same back-end instance.

 1. Layer 4 vs. Layer 7
    * Layer 7 load balancers operate at the highest level in the OSI model, the application layer (on the Internet, HTTP is the dominant protocol at this layer).
 Layer 7 load balancers base their routing decisions on various characteristics of the HTTP header and on the actual contents of the message, such as the URL, the type of data (text, video, graphics), or information in a cookie.